 "Light Up the Sky"From: 'Van Halen II' (1979)

 Of course, the drum solo at 2:21 is what first earned "Light Up the Sky" a spot on our Alex Van Halen song list.
 But more importantly, this is a great example of Van Halen's ability to add dynamic, dramatic moments into even their briefest, most hard-charging tracks.
 Much like the famous "hear my heart beat" interlude on "Romeo Delight," the mid-song gear shift here gives extra punch to a song that was hardly lacking to begin with.

 "Pleasure Dome"From: 'For Unlawful Carnal Knowledge' (1991)

-Thank goodness Alex Van Halen got a real drum sound back for 1991's back-to-basics For Unlawful Carnal Knowledge album.
+Thank goodness Alex got a real drum sound back for 1991's back-to-basics For Unlawful Carnal Knowledge album.
 He took full advantage throughout, but nowhere better than on this fantastically nerdy little trip into the cosmos.
-Sammy Hagar's stream-of-consciousness lyrics from the studio version were actually pretty cool, but live the group decided to make this song what it was probably supposed to be all along – an all-instrumental showcase for their drummer's often overshadowed skills.
+Sammy Hagar's stream-of-consciousness lyrics from the studio version were actually pretty cool, but live the group decided to make this song what it was probably supposed to be all along – an all-instrumental showcase for their drummer's often-overshadowed skills.

 "Girl Gone Bad"From: '1984' (1984)